zghalliwell/Rollcall/README.md

 1. Select **`createArchiveTrigger`** from the function dropdown
 2. Click **Run**

-This registers a monthly trigger that fires on the 28th of March, June, September, and December at 11pm.
-It archives the quarter's leaderboard to the history page and emails you a link.
+This registers a monthly trigger that fires on the 30th and 31st of every month.
+It first determins if the month is a quarter end month (March, June, September, December).
+If not, nothign happens.
+If it is a quarter end month, it archives the quarter's leaderboard to the history page and emails you a link.

 ### Step 9 -- Test it